 Then allow the tool to guide the strands into place before removing it carefully.

-In the photograph, left, the top row was worked using the laying tool.
+In the photograph, left, I worked the top row using the laying tool.
 The stitches look smoother and fuller than the unlaid row below.

 The fibre used in this sample was Eterna silk and laying the threads enables it to shine evenly.
 You can see that in the bottom row the light catches the stitches at different angles depending on how they lay.

-Although not as glossy, stranded embroidery cotton or floss can also benefit from being laid.
+Although not as glossy, stranded embroidery cotton or floss can also benefit from using a laying tool.

-In this photograph the tool was used for the bottom row.
+In this photograph I used the tool for the bottom row.

 You can see how the stitches look fuller and give the appearance of a solid area of stitching, where those in the top row look like separate stitches.

-I have used satin stitch in the samples above as it is easier to show the efect it gives.
-However, this technique can also be used for cross stitch or any other type of embroidery or needlepoint that requires the stitches to lay flat.
+I have used satin stitch in the samples above as it is easier to show the effect it gives.
+However, you can also use this technique for cross stitch or any other type of embroidery or needlepoint that requires the stitches to lay flat.